JacekDubikowski/build-your-own-framework/readme.md

 6. In case there is just one constructor, we follow the process.
 7. In case there is more than one, the compilation fails.
    The method implementation can be seen [here](framework/src/main/java/io/jd/framework/processor/TypeDependencyResolver.java).
-8. The only constructor is used to create *Dependency* object with the element and its dependencies.
+8. The only constructor is used to create a *Dependency* object with the element and its dependencies.
    It will be used for writing the actual Java code.
    Seeing the *Dependency* implementation would be beneficial, so please take a look:
    ```java